 The past year has forced many health care providers to adapt in order to survive a COVID-19 dominated landscape.
 Impact investment funds, when structured the right way, can similarly respond by shifting strategies and funding to help address emerging needs.

 OnePierce is structured with three different ‘programs’ to create this flexibility and adaptability to our local context.
-We offer grants, community loans, and health innovation funds, which are grants but focused specifically on healthcare initiatives.
+We offer grants, community loans, and health innovation funds.
 We do not invest equity in providers or ventures, due to an assessment of our local environment, where loans are the more appropriate product.
 However, other impact investors do use equity quite successfully; in affordable housing, this happens most often through Low Income Housing Tax Credit investments.

 Offering a variety of products makes it easier to adapt investments.
 For example, last year Pierce County stakeholders identified a new financing need around reimbursement-based contracts for federal relief funds.
 Many human services providers contracted to Pierce County were unable to access the dollars because they did not have the upfront funds to spend on the services or purchases required.
 Recognizing an urgent, short-term need for capital that would be repaid via secured contract funding, OnePierce partnered with philanthropy to offer up to $2.5 million of zero-interest bridge loans to ensure that providers were able to deliver their contracted services.
 It would not have been possible to complete this work with our grants pool, which is substantially smaller than the loan funds required.
 We could, however, adapt our loan funds so that health care and social support providers could continue their critical work.

-That is not to say that grant pools do not have their place in pandemics.
-In fact, OnePierce’s grant program expanded last year when we contracted with Pierce County to manage $1.5M of CARES Act dollars going to behavioral health providers.
-We were able to support over twenty providers to purchase Personal Protective Equipment, remote working equipment, and support safety and social distancing modifications, as well as paying for overtime and additional staff to meet the behavioral health surge trailing the pandemic.
-Grants are great for funding these one-off needs and sometimes multi-year programs or to pilot new approaches and projects.
+Grant pools have also supported the pandemic response.
+OnePierce’s grant program expanded last year when we contracted with Pierce County to manage $1.5M of CARES Act dollars going to behavioral health providers.
+We were able to support over twenty providers to obtain Personal Protective Equipment, purchase remote working equipment, and support safety and social distancing modifications, as well as paying for overtime and additional staff to meet the behavioral health surge trailing the pandemic.
+Grants are great for funding these one-off needs and to pilot new approaches and projects.

 Healthcare needs community investment.